edakhmetov/arch-i3-install/README.md

 ```
 ip a
 ```
-##### if connected with ethernet, ip will available automatically
+##### if connected with ethernet, ip will be available automatically, to connect wifi do following
-following is for the wifi
 ```
 iwctl
 ```